BattletechModders/RogueTech/RogueTanks/Readme.txt

 0.0.0

-Set many <20 ton units to use the ultra-light pathingdef, Removed Medium Mortar Techie because it was terrible, Tweaked Small and Large Mortar Techies,
+Set many <20 ton units to use the ultra-light pathingdef, Removed Medium Mortar Techie, and Light Rocket Techie because they were bad,
+    Also to increase the relative number of Gun Techies which i consider base.
+Tweaked Small and Large Mortar Techies,
+Rebuilt Med and Large Rocket Techies

 8.0.2 - 7/1/2019